AlbrechtL/welle.io/README.md

 Limitations
 ===
-* Windows 8 and older are not offically supported
+* Windows 8 and older are not officially supported

 Development
 ===